 The Art of Meaning Making

-I was trained in linguistics and philology: teaching and researching how meaning lives in systems of texts and language.
-How it emerges in the relationship between the whole and the parts, reader and author, context and tradition.
+My core academic training was in linguistics and philology.
+My first proper job was teaching and researching how meaning emerges in systems of texts and language.
+How it exists in the relationship between the whole and the parts, between reader and author, between context and tradition.

-This thread explores implications for sense- and meaning-makers: how to edit a text until it speaks clearly to diverse readers, learn a language until its logic becomes second nature, or question a myth until its plot no longer appears inevitable.
+Informed by this experience, together with my storytelling work, this thread explores the art of sense- and meaning-making: how to edit a text until it speaks clearly to diverse readers, learn a language until its logic becomes second nature, or question a myth until its plot no longer appears inevitable.

 Featured